cfreshman/stream/README.md

 ![](https://uh.software/api/file/public-stream.png)

 # prod
-- find a computer that'll stay on all the time and install Ubuntu 22
+- find a computer that'll stay on all the time (or use VirtualBox) and install Ubuntu 22
 - figure out the IP and edit .env
 ```
 STREAM_DOT_HOST=<IP>